Stocks See Support from Economic Confidence After Strong US GDP Report

 US Stock Movers

-The Magnificent Seven stocks are trading mostly higher, led by gains of more than +2% in Nvidia (NVDA) and more than +1% in (GOOGL)and Amazon.com (AMZN).
+The Magnificent Seven stocks all closed higher on Tuesday except for Tesla.
+Nvidia (NVDA) rallied by more then +3%.
+Alphabet (GOOGL)and Amazon.com (AMZN) closed up by more than +1%.

-Chip stocks are mixed today.
-Marvel Technology (MRVL) and Nvidia (NVDA) are up more than +2%, while Align Technology (ALGN) is the weakest chip stock with a loss of nearly -2%.
+Chip stocks closed mixed.
+Marvel Technology (MRVL) and Nvidia (NVDA) rallied by more than +3%, while Globalfoundries (GFS) was the weakest chip stock with a loss of -1.7%.

-Cryptocurrency-exposed stocks are trading lower, with Bitcoin (^BTCUSD) today down about -0.4%.
-Coinbase Global (COIN) is down more than -3%.
-Mara Holdings (MARA), Riot Platforms (RIOT), and Strategy (MSTR) are down by more than -2%.
+Riot Platforms (RIOT) fell by more than -5%, and Strategy (MSTR) fell by nearly -4%.
+Coinbase Global (COIN) and Mara Holdings (MARA) fell by more than -2%.

-Miners are under pressure today due to some long liquidation pressure, even though gold, silver, and copper all posted new record highs today.
-Coeur Mining (CDE) is down more than -1% and Newmont (NEM) is down -0.2%, while Barrick Mining (B) is up +0.2%.
+Miners saw support as gold, silver, and copper all posted new record highs on Tuesday.
+Freeport-McMoRan (FCX) closed up +2.5%, and Newmont Mining (NEM) closed up +0.35%.

-Sable Offshore Corp (SOC) is up +23% after news that the US Department of Transportation Pipeline and Hazardous Materials Safety Administration approved the company’s Las Flores pipeline restart plan.
+Sable Offshore Corp (SOC) soared by +36% after news that the US Department of Transportation Pipeline and Hazardous Materials Safety Administration approved the company’s Las Flores pipeline restart plan.

-Zim Integrated Shipping Services (ZIM) is up +5% after news of buyout interest from multiple potential bidders.
+Zim Integrated Shipping Services (ZIM) rallied more than +5% after news of buyout interest from multiple potential bidders.

 None.